 On December 5, 2022, the Contractor began installation of North Main Tower lower access platforms to be used for installing the Tower truss net supports.
 On December 23, 2022, the west side scaffolding was completed and on January 25, 2023, the east side scaffolding was completed.
 On February 6, 2023, paint abatement began on the west side and on February 10, 2023, installation of the new net support truss frame steel began.
-On April 14, 2023, installation of the new net support truss frame and new net support arms onto the truss frame on the east side began.
+On April 14, 2023, installation of the new net support truss frame and new net support arms onto the truss frame on the west side was completed.
+On March 9, 2023, installation of the new net support truss frame on the east side began.
 On April 21, 2023, installation of the new support truss frame and new net support arms onto the truss frame was completed.

 On December 21, 2022, the Contractor began installation of South Main Tower lower access platforms to be used for installing the Tower truss net supports.
 On March 20, 2023, installation of the east lower access platform was completed and on March 30, 2023, installation of the west lower access platform was completed.
-Preparation for installation of the new truss frame is continuing.
+On May 1, 2023, the Contractor began installing the South Main Tower east side net support truss frames.
+On June 9, 2023, installation of the east side truss frames was complete.
+On May 16, the Contractor began installation of the west side net support truss frame.
+West side truss frame installation is progressing.